 Orientation materials will be provided to each participant after acceptance and enrollment in the program.
 These consist of basic English-Vietnamese language materials, cultural and historical information, and detailed materials to assist in preparation for the experience in Vietnam.
 A one-week orientation program will be completed during the first week in Danang to familiarize students with the community, resources, and other relevant information.

-Brockport's Study Abroad Office Services (including the presence of our Vietnam-based Resident Director and six-person staff)
+- Brockport's Study Abroad Office Services (including the presence of our Vietnam-based Resident Director and program staff)

 DOES NOT INCLUDE:

 This estimate does not include the purchase of clothing; travel in Vietnam outside of the excursions/field trips organized by the program.

 The actual amount that you will spend depends heavily on your style of living, and will vary with each individual's personal spending habits, entertainment preferences and travel choices.